 State law requires workers’ compensation insurance for all New Hampshire businesses with employees.
 It can cover medical costs for work injuries and illnesses.

 This policy protects business-owned vehicles in New Hampshire.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

-In New Hampshire, insurance agents, agencies and brokers are licensed by the New Hampshire Insurnace Department.
-Insureon is licensed in New Hampshire as BIN Insurance Holdings LLC (NPN 15752926) for Property & Casualty Insurance (License #2071062) and for Surplus Lines (License #2071062).
-Verify our licensure with the New Hampshire Insurnace Department Licensee Look-up.
+In New Hampshire, insurance agents, agencies, and brokers are licensed by the New Hampshire Insurance Department.
+Insureon is licensed in New Hampshire as BIN Insurance Holdings LLC (NPN 15752926) for property and casualty insurance and for surplus lines (license number 2071062).
+Verify our licensure with the New Hampshire Insurance Department Licensee Look-up.